 for "assistant" and was used early on in Unix as a term for a background server process.

-The funky string A4N… is a string that identifes your phone, and typically includes
+The funky string A4N… will be replaced by a string that identifes your phone, and typically includes

 the manufacturer, and model, and serial number.